-We always like to know a bit about the different areas of a town before we decide which hostel or hotel to stay in.
+We always like to know a bit about the different areas of a town before we decide which hostel or hotel to book.
 So we hope this breakdown of Pai’s main areas is useful for you too!

 Location #1: Walking Street – night market and nightlife

-Like with most places in Thailand, if you choose to stay near the Walking Street, you’re choosing to be in the heart and soul of the place.
+Like with most places in Thailand, if you choose to stay near the Walking Street, you’re choosing to be in the heart and soul of a place.

-The Walking Street is where you’ll find the places to eat, the places to drink and the places to shop until you drop.
-It’s also most likely going to be the busiest place and with that probably the nosiet!
+The Walking Street is where you’ll find the places to eat, drink and where you can shop until you drop.
+It’s also probably going to be the busiest place, and with that probably the nosiest!

-When we talk about the Walking Street, we mean the area that’s within 10 minutes walking distance of Chai Songkram road, which is where you’ll find Pai’s night market.
+When we talk about the Walking Street area, we mean the area that’s within 10 minutes walking distance of Chai Songkram road.
+This is where you’ll find the night market.

-Here you’ll find plenty of accommodation options, ranging from hotels to some of the best hostels to make new friends in.
+Here you’ll find plenty of accommodation options, ranging from hotels to some of the best hostels for making new friends in.

 Location #2: South Pai – the area to relax and find your inner zen